New Mexico — Attractions

 Taos Pueblo

 The beautiful artist town of Taos is home to one of America’s coolest Native American settlements, the Taos Pueblo.
-Anchoring the heart and soul of this unique town, around 200 native Tiwa people still live in the stunning adobe structure that has been continually inhabited for over 1,000 years.
-It looks much as it did in 1540 when the first Spanish explorers made their way north to Taos.
-Try to visit on a special ceremony day, when dancers spin around the plaza.
-Visitors are allowed to see many parts of the pueblo, except the sacred kivas, enjoy tasty Indian food like fry bread, and shop for locally-made crafts and art.
-The town of Taos itself is also fun to explore.
+Anchoring the heart and soul of this unique town, around 200 native Tiwa people still live in stunning adobe structures that has been continually inhabited for over 1,000 years.
+It looks much as it did in 1540 when the first Spanish explorers made their way north.
+Try to visit on a ceremony day, when dancers spin and twirl around the plaza.
+Visitors are allowed to see many parts of the pueblo, except the sacred kivas, enjoy tasty Indian food like fry bread and shop for locally-made crafts.

 Address: 120 Veterans Highway, Taos, NM 87571